opiopan/sonopi-dac/README.md

 ===
 ![project phase](https://img.shields.io/badge/project%20phase-Designing%20PCB-orange.svg)

-Sonopi DAC is a hat card for Raspberry Pi to add a audio line output capability.<br>
+Sonopi DAC is a hat card for Raspberry Pi to add a audio line output capability.
+This hat board is designed to adapt to both of Raspberry pi and Raspberry pi Zero.<br>
 [TI PCM5122](http://www.ti.com/product/PCM5122?keyMatch=PCM5122&tisearch=Search-EN-everything&usecase=part-number) is isntalled as DAC module, and Sonopi DAC design is compatible with [Hifiberry DAC+ Pro](https://www.hifiberry.com/shop/boards/hifiberry-dac-pro/) from Raspberry Pi point of view.
 It means that no special driver is necessary to use Sonopi DAC.

 This hardware design is published under open source lincence.
 You can use and modify this design freely.
 There is also no limitation in commercial use.